kingsdigitallab/alice-thornton/frontend/posts/blog/2023-07-10-at-the-margins.md

-titles, page numbering and headings, indexes (really more like [tables of contents](https://drc.usask.ca/projects/archbook/tableofcontents.php)), and other features, could all be similarly eccentric,[^11] but they are a key element of what makes Alice Thornton's Books *books*.
+titles, page numbering and headings, indexes (really more like [tables of contents](https://drc.usask.ca/projects/archbook/tableofcontents.php)), and other features, could all be similarly eccentric, but they are a key element of what makes Alice Thornton's Books *books*.